Uba Sani vows to track down killers of Catholic Seminarian

 By Ibrahim Hassan, Kaduna

-Kaduna: Governor Uba Sani of Kaduna State has condemned in the strongest terms ,the attack on the Fadan Kamatan Parish – Catholic Diocese of Kafanchan, located in Zangon Kataf Local Government Area of Kaduna State and vowed to track down the killers.
+Governor Uba Sani of Kaduna State has condemned in the strongest terms the attack on the Fadan Kamatan Parish – Catholic Diocese of Kafanchan, located in Zangon Kataf Local Government Area of Kaduna State and vowed to track down the killers.

 In a statement by Muhammad Lawal Shehu, Chief Press Secretary to the Governor, Uba Sani expressed outrage at the killings and vowed to track down the perpetrators of the heinous crime and ensure that they face the full wrath of the law.